-You can read more details about these projects further down this page.
+You can read more about these projects below.

 As the UK’s communications regulator, we have a role to play in enabling the development and rollout of 5G, and unlocking its benefits.
 We have provided an update on the actions we will be taking to facilitate 5G rollout in the UK.

 We are preparing to make sufficient spectrum available for 5G.
 We are also playing a critical role in international discussions on bands for 5G in CEPT and ITU.
 In addition, we will be preparing for the next World Radiocommunications Conference in 2019 where spectrum bands for 5G are expected to be identified globally.

 We are seeking input to inform our programme of work to make 26 GHz available for 5G.
 Our call for inputs also sets out our thinking on which other bands we will prioritise for 5G.

 On 7 December 2017, we responded to Government’s request that we review “the scope for the spectrum licensing regime to facilitate better 4G and 5G deployment at national, regional and local scales, including in-building usage”.
 See our review of the authorisation regime for spectrum access (PDF, 160.8 KB).

 On 1 February 2019, we published a discussion paper on how wireless technology can help business to innovate and be more efficient.